 When I left India to work in Silicon Valley in 2003, the engineering talent in India was clearly a step behind the US.
 When I moved back a decade later, everything had changed.
 Zynga had hired me to build out their cloud engineering infrastructure, and I originally planned to hire a small, senior team in the US that would oversee a larger, more junior team in India.
 When I started looking around Bangalore, it was clear that the level of learning had dramatically changed and that engineers in India had gotten really good at building large systems.
 In the end, I put a significant part of the team in Bangalore – and moved back to India, too.

 When I graduated college in 1999, working at a ‘bigco’ and paying your dues was something everyone was expected to do.
 I joined a startup instead.
-I went on to work at seven different startups over my engineering career before I joined Sequoia India & Southeast Asia.
-And now I get to help startup founders everywhere, which I absolutely love.
+I went on to work at seven different startups over my engineering career before I joined Sequoia India & Southeast Asia, which became Peak XV Partners in 2023.
+And now I get to work with and help startup founders everywhere, which I absolutely love.

 On the lookout for